For the purposes of this article, the following terms shall have the following meanings:

-(2) PROFESSIONAL BONDSMAN.
-Any individual who is employed by a professional bail company to solicit and execute appearance bonds or actively seek bail bond business for or on behalf of a professional bail company, including any individual who has a direct or indirect ownership interest in a professional bail company.
+(3) PROFESSIONAL BONDSMAN.
+Any individual, or agent, who is employed by a professional bail company or professional surety company to solicit and execute appearance bonds or actively seek bail bond business for or on behalf of a professional bail company, including any individual who has a direct or indirect ownership interest in a professional bail company.

-(4) RECOVERY AGENT.
-Any individual, other than an attorney or law enforcement officer, utilized by a professional surety company, professional bail company, or professional bondsman to apprehend a defendant who was released on bail and who failed to appear in court when required.
+(6) RECOVERY AGENT.
+Any individual, other than an attorney or law enforcement officer, utilized by a professional surety company, professional bail company, or professional bondsman to apprehend a defendant who was released on bail and who violated the terms of his or her bail.

 (Act 2019-409, §2.)